 When it comes to improving site search, marketers and website managers are often their own worst enemy.
-For a large website with thousands of visitors, even the most miniscule improvement in the conversion rate has an impact on revenue.
+For a large website with thousands of visitors, even the most miniscule improvement in the number of conversions has an impact on revenue.
 Analyzing the data coming in from the website, blog, marketing automation and CRM systems has become a science.
 So why aren’t more marketers utilizing their website’s internal search to move the needle?

 We have assembled some tactics marketers and website administrators can implement to improve site search to see a higher conversion rate.